USTC-AIS-Lab/TSFDO/README.md

 ## 🖼️ Related Figures

-### 1. Hardware configuration used for recording the dataset
+### 1. Hardware configuration used for recording the custom dataset
 <table>
   <tr>
     <td>